DillonB07/ReplMC-Site/docs/modded/mod-installation/prism.md

 ## Installing Additioanl Mods

 Now, we've not included all of the mods that you might want.
-Both of the packs include JEI and Mod Menu, but you may want to add more such as a minimap.
+The pack does include JEI and Mod Menu, but you may want to add more such as a minimap.
 This is very simple in Prism.

 1. Navigate to your instance settings
 ![Instance Settings](assets/prism/instance-settings.png)